moj-analytical-services/user-guidance/source/documentation/github.md

 Notes:

-* When you copy the link to the repo from Github, ensure you use the ssh link, which start `git@github.com` as opposed to the https one, which start `https://github.com/`
+* When you copy the link to the repo from Github, ensure you use the ssh link, which starts `git@github.com` as opposed to the https one, which starts `https://github.com/`.

 ### Step 2: Edit your files, track them using Git, and sync ('push') changes to Github